 His circle of influence included the Catholic monk, peace activist and mystic, Thomas Merton, psychologists like Eric Fromm, Karen Horney, and most notably Carl Jung, musicians like John Cage, poets like Gary Snyder and Alan Ginsberg, and, perhaps most importantly Alan Watts.
 Watts own books on Zen were essentially popularizations of Suzuki’s work.
 And they were very popular.
 Through them if washed through Watts’ idiosyncratic, Suzuki’s Zen perspectives reached the general educated English speaking readership like an atomic bomb.

 There are many reasons to criticize D. T. Suzuki, some of them even deserved.
-There are serious allegations about Suzuki’s support of Japanese imperialism and more troubling that he seemed to endorse anti-semetism.
+There are serious allegations about Suzuki’s support of Japanese imperialism.
 Others say the allegations lack sufficient nuance, and in some situations in fact misrepresent what Suzuki actually said.
 I am more inclined to this later view.
 However there is a shadow hanging over the old teacher, which cannot be ignored.

 And, then there’s his presentation of Zen.
 Here is a significant issue for us with cascades that play out to this day.
 Alan Watts’ popular expositions of Zen, which were the first widely distributed interpretation of Zen, while founded upon Suzuki’s work was wildly idiosyncratic.
 That’s not really Suzuki’s responsibility.